Onkar155/description_page_for_ecommerce_website/README.md

-# module2-solution
-this is the solution of the module 2
+this single page of the E-commerce website